-- IFRS 9 "Financial Instruments" (effective for annual periods beginning on or after 1 January 2018). - IFRS 14 "Regulatory Deferral Accounts" (effective for annual periods beginning on or after 1 January 2016). - IFRS 15 "Revenue from contracts with customers" (effective for annual periods beginning on or after 1 January 2017). - Amendments to IFRS 10, IFRS 12 and IAS 28: Investment Entities: Applying the Consolidation Exception (effective for annual periods beginning on or after 1 January 2016). - IFRS 11 'Accounting for acquisitions of Interests in Joint Operations'" (effective for annual periods beginning on or after 1 January 2016). - Amendments to IAS 1: Disclosure Initiative (effective for annual periods beginning on or after 1 January 2016). - Annual Improvements to IFRSs 2012-2014 Cycle (effective the latest as from the commencement date of its first annual period beginning on or after 1 January 2016) - Amendments to IFRS 10 and IAS 28: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (effective for annual periods beginning on or after 1 January 2016). - IAS 27 (Amendments) "Equity method in separate financial statements" (effective for annual periods beginning on or after 1 January 2016). - IAS 16 and IAS 41 (Amendments) "Bearer plants" (effective for annual periods beginning on or after 1 January 2016). - IAS 16 and IAS 38 (Amendments) "Clarification of acceptable methods of depreciation and amortisation" (effective for annual periods beginning on or after 1 January 2016).
+- IFRS 14 "Regulatory Deferral Accounts" (effective for annual periods beginning on or after 1 January 2016). - IFRS 10, IFRS 12 and IAS 28 (Amendments) "Investment Entities: Applying the Consolidation Exception" (effective for annual periods beginning on or after 1 January 2016). - IFRS 10 and IAS 28 (Amendments): Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (effective for annual periods beginning on or after 1 January 2016). - IAS 7 (Amendments) "Disclosure Initiative" (effective for annual accounting periods beginning on or after 1 January 2017). - IAS 12 (Amendments) "Recognition of Deferred Tax Assets for Unrealised Losses" (effective for annual accounting periods beginning on or after 1 January 2017). - IFRS 15 "Revenue from contracts with customers" (effective for annual periods beginning on or after 1 January 2018). - IFRS 9 "Financial Instruments" (effective for annual periods beginning on or after 1 January 2018). - IFRS 16 "Leases" (effective for annual periods beginning on or after 1 January 2019).